Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/hackerspace-workshop/usecase-pagelist.md

 # Use case: Sites- and Pagelist (Spyros)

-This use case allows even those **new to Sitecore** to experience how extensions can read and write data within the Cloud Portal, showcasing Vibe Coding with Blok MCP for rapid, interactive development.
+This use case allows even those **new to Sitecore** to experience how extensions can read and write  data using the Marketplace SDK within the Cloud Portal, showcasing Vibe Coding with Blok MCP for rapid, interactive development.
 Using the **Standalone Extension Point**, attendees will build an extension that lists Sites and Pages retrieved using the **Marketplace SDK**.

 TODO: IMAGE_OF_THE_USE_CASE_IN_ACTION

 TODO: LINK_TO_REFERENCE_REPO

+Extension Point: Standalone

 ## Summary TODO

-A concise paragraph describing what the extension does and why it matters.

-Example:
-This extension allows developers to automatically tag content assets using generative AI models, improving discoverability in the Sitecore Content Hub.
-It showcases how to leverage the Marketplace SDK to integrate external AI APIs.
+In this use case, participants build a **Sites and Pages Listing App** as an XM Cloud Extension using the **Standalone** Extension Point in the Sitecore Cloud Portal.
+The app allows users to browse all Sites and Pages in a hierarchical tree view, view details, and edit content fields directly from the interface.
+It demonstrates how to integrate with Sitecore data via the Marketplace and extend developer workflows using Vibe Coding with Blok MCP for a streamlined, interactive development experience.

 ## Implementation Steps

-Outline the key milestones for participants.
-Prompt examples etc.
+[TODO]
 Example:

-- Set up the developer environment (install SDK, authenticate)
-- Generate project scaffold using AI dev tools
-- Implement business logic (AI call, data handling)
-- Integrate with Sitecore APIs or services
-- Test and debug
-- Package and publish to the Marketplace
+1. Check app config in developer studio
+2. Create the sites list component
+3. Create a new Sites listing page
+4. Add first level pages to the sites tree view
+5. Make display name editable
+6. Go recursive to deeper levels of pages
+7. Create the Split screen design

 ### Step 1.
-Lorem ipsum
-some text here
+Check App Config
+Revisit the Developer Studio to check if you have chosen the right extension point for this app.

 ### Step 2.
-Dolor sit
+Create Sites list Component
+Introduction: Why are we doing this step
+- Create new Component that loads all existing sites similar to the existing components

+1. Create file `list-sites.tsx` in [TODO: Path in components folder or in app/pagelist/components?]

+2. **Prompt:** using the example of @list-languages.tsx I want to create another component inside of @list-sites.tsx that is fetching and listing all xmc sites, using marketplace sdk.
+Create the component and add it in @/app/page.tsx

+3. Review the code and the results in the app

+### Step 3.
+Components.json register blok mcp - is that needed?
 some text here

+### Step 3.
+New Sites Listing Page
+1. **Prompt:** Let's create a new page where we only list sites in a tree structure. use @blok registry with shadcn mcp to generate the UI.

+2. Test: Go to the newly created sites tree page.

+### Step 4.
+Add Pages to the tree list
+1. **Prompt:** Now, let's pull in all pages for each site and render it as part of the collapsible.
+Use marketplace with xmc.xmapp module.

+2. Test: Refresh the page and validate the results.

+### Step 5. make display name editable
+1. **Prompt:** Take a look at @sites-tree.tsx and @list-sites.tsx to understand how marketplace sdk works and what we have already achieved so far.
+We want to create a new feature to "inline update a sites display name". you may search node modules for marketplace sdk types to understand how we can achieve this.

+2. Test: Refresh the page and validate if you can now change the site and page display names.

+### Step 6.
+Go recursive to deeper levels of pages
+[TODO]
+### Step 7.
+Create the Split screen design
+[TODO]

 ## Resources
+[TODO]
 Links or references participants may need.

 - SDK Documentation